wp-plugins/tinymce-advanced/readme.txt

 == Changelog ==

+= 4.1.9 =
+* Updated for WordPress 4.2 and TinyMCE 4.1.9.
+* Fixed bugs with showing oEmbed previews when pasting an URL.
+* Fixed bugs with getting the content from TinyMCE with line breaks.

 = 4.1.7 =
 * Updated for WordPress 4.1 and TinyMCE 4.1.7.
 * Fixed bug where consecutive caption shortcodes may be split with an empty paragraph tag.